learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

-# Implementing Statistics with Functions
+# Implement Statistics with Functions - Lab

+## Introduction
+In this lab you'll dive deep into calculating the measures of central tendency and dispersion introduced in previous lessons.
+You will implement the code the formulas for these functions in python which will require you to use the programming skills that you have gained in first two sections of the module.
+So let's get started with this.

 ## Objectives

 You will be able to:
 * Create functions to model measures of central tendency and dispersion
 * Perform basic statistical analysis of given data using measures of central tendency and dispersion.

-## Introduction
-In this lab you'll dive deep into calculating the measures of central tendency and dispersion introduced in previous lessons.
-You will implement the code the formulas for these functions in Python which will require you to use the programming skills that you have gained in first two sections of the module.
-So let's get started with this.

 ### Dataset